yinxiangshi/SMAPI/README.md

 flag | purpose
 ---- | -------
 `SMAPI_FOR_WINDOWS` | Indicates that SMAPI is being compiled on Windows for players on Windows.
 Set automatically in `crossplatform.targets`.
+`SMAPI_2_0` | Sets SMAPI 2.0 mode, which enables features planned for SMAPI 2.0 and removes all deprecated code.
+This helps test how mods will work when SMAPI 2.0 is released.